 June 20, 2019

 USRBC hosted a roundtable discussion on managing risk in Russia a t its Washington, DC Office.
 The program featured experts with a diverse array and depth of experiences in matters in today's Russia related to choosing and understanding counterparts, navigating commercial disputes, and identifying and mitigating threats ranging from financial issues to information technology.

 USRBC Monthly Meeting With the U.S. Department of State

-The next USRBC members-only monthly meeting with the U.S. Department of State's Russia Desk will take place on Thursday, April 4th, 2019, from 11:00 AM to 12:30 PM.
+The USRBC's latest members-only monthly meeting with the U.S. Department of State's Russia Desk took place on June 13th, 2019.
+The next meeting's date will be announced soon.
 In these meetings we are regularly joined by the Director for the Russia Desk, Nicholas Berliner, or the Deputy Director, Ruta Elvikis, as well as the economic team led by Hayward Alto and including Mary Harrington.
 The meetings provide an excellent opportunity for members to receive an up-to-date briefing by the State Department's Russia specialists on the geopolitical bilateral agenda in an intimate setting, while ensuring that key government officials stay current on relevant bilateral commercial matters.

 USRBC Annual Meeting 2019

 Please mark your calendars and save the date for the USRBC 2019 Annual Meeting on November 7th and 8th, 2019, in New York, NY.
 The Annual Meeting's business sessions will again be held at the Kimpton Hotel Eventi (851 6th Ave) and the Gala Dinner will take place at the Morgan Library (225 Madison Ave.)
 The Annual Meeting will start midday on Thursday, November 7th, with our Gala Dinner that evening, and the event will conclude midday Friday, November 8th.